Help Fraternity in Iraq build a school in Basra

 Beyond the educational project, this school will create dozens of new jobs.
 For the minorities in Basra, it will also be a strong symbol and a pacified social space.
 Is there a better proof of hope for the future than to take care of the youth?

-The Brotherhood with Iraq committed to fully financing this project.
+Fraternity in Iraq committed to fully financing this project.

 Here is a first detailed forecast budget :